reduxjs/redux-thunk/README.md

 yarn add redux-thunk
 ```

-The thunk middleware is the default export.
+The thunk middleware is a named export.

 <details>
 <summary><b>More Details: Importing the thunk middleware</b></summary>